1. Set up nvm

 Your package.json must specify a

-script, that describes what to execute for your application.
+start script, that describes what to execute for your application.
 For example:...

 "scripts": {